Sustainable Development Goal 16

-Sustainable Development Goal 16 (SDG 16 or Global Goal 16) is about "peace, justice and strong institutions."
-One of the 17 Sustainable Development Goals established by the United Nations in 2015, the official wording is: "Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels".
-The Goal has 12 targets to be achieved by 2030.
-Progress towards targets will be measured by 23 indicators.
+Sustainable Development Goal 16 (SDG 16 or Global Goal 16) is one of the 17 Sustainable Development Goals established by the United Nations in 2015, the official wording is: "Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels".
+The Goal has 12 targets and 23 indicators.

-The goal has ten outcome targets: Reduce violence; protect children from abuse, exploitation, trafficking and violence; promote the rule of law and ensure equal access to justice; combat organized crime and illicit financial and arms flows, substantially reduce corruption and bribery; develop effective, accountable and transparent institutions; ensure responsive, inclusive and representative decision-making; strengthen the participation in global governance; provide universal legal identity; ensure public access to information and protect fundamental freedoms.
+SDG 16 has ten outcome targets: Reduce violence; protect children from abuse, exploitation, trafficking and violence; promote the rule of law and ensure equal access to justice; combat organized crime and illicit financial and arms flows, substantially reduce corruption and bribery; develop effective, accountable and transparent institutions; ensure responsive, inclusive and representative decision-making; strengthen the participation in global governance; provide universal legal identity; ensure public access to information and protect fundamental freedoms.
 There are also two means of implementation targets: Strengthen national institutions to prevent violence and combat crime and terrorism; promote and enforce non-discriminatory laws and policies.

-Reducing violent crime, sex trafficking, forced labor, and child abuse are clear global goals.
-The International Community values peace and justice; they call for stronger judicial systems that will enforce laws and work toward a more peaceful and just society.

-All women need to be able to turn to fair and effective institution to access Justice and important services.
-We cannot hope for sustainable development without peace and stability in any country.

-With more than a quarter of children under 5 unregistered worldwide as of 2015, about 1 in 5 countries will need to accelerate progress to achieve universal birth registration by 2030.
-Data from 38 countries over the past decade suggest that high-income countries have the lowest prevalence of bribery (an average of 3.7 per cent), while lower-income countries have high levels of bribery when accessing public services (22.3 per cent).

 Background

 The Sustainable Development Goals are a collection of 17 global goals set by the United Nations.
-It is an engine for progress and an enabling tool for all other goals.
-The broad goals are interrelated though each has its own targets to achieve.
+The goals are interrelated though each has its own targets to achieve.
 The SDGs cover a broad range of social and economic development issues.
-These include poverty, hunger, health, education, climate change, gender equality, Water supply, sanitation, energy, urbanization, environment and social justice.
-The SDGs include an emphasis on the importance of achieving progress on peaceful and inclusive societies, access to justice and rule of law, and effective, accountable and inclusive institutions.

-SDG 16 addresses the need for major intervention to promote peace and inclusive institutions and contribute to the other Sustainable Development Goals.
-Areas of improvement include: reducing lethal violence, reducing civilian deaths in conflicts, and eliminating human trafficking.
+SDG 16 addresses the need to promote peace and inclusive institutions.
+Areas of improvement include for example: reducing lethal violence, reducing civilian deaths in conflicts, and eliminating human trafficking.